When baking soda combines with other ingredients, the chemical reaction will result in lighter and higher baked goods.

 Second, flatten the incorporated flour mixture into a disk shape and cover it using a plastic wrap.
 Chill this dough until firm or for a minimum of an hour.

 Preheat oven to 177 degrees C or 350 degrees F with a rack placed in the middle of your oven.
 Remember to separate two baking portions with a parchment paper.

-Roll, Cut And Put In The Refrigerator
+Roll, Cut, And Put In The Refrigerator

 Now, roll out this dough into the circle of 6 cm or ¼ inch thick.
-Use a cutter designed for floured cookie to slice into shapes, typically rounds.
-Place them on the baking sheets before putting into your refrigerator for 15 minutes.
+Use a cutter designed for the floured cookie to slice into shapes, typically rounds.
+Place them on the baking sheets before putting them into your refrigerator for 15 minutes.